What happens if the weather is bad on the day of your boat charter?

 What “bad weather” usually means in practice

-A cloudy day does not usually cancel a charter.
+A cloudy day is not usually a problem.

 When this is a real concern